Not enough memory resources are available (CMD)

 Repair upgrade using Windows installation disk

-1. Prepare an external hard drive or a USB flash drive with at least 8GB of space.
+1. Get a USB drive or external hard drive with at least 8GB of space ready.

-2. Visit https://www.microsoft.com/en-au/software-download/windows10 and click on “Download tool now” to download the Media Creation Tool.
+2. Go to https://www.microsoft.com/en-au/software-download/windows10 and click “Download tool now” to get the Media Creation Tool.

-3. Run the tool to create a Windows 11 or Windows 10 installation disk on your external drive.
+3. Use the tool to make a Windows installation disk on your external drive.

-4. Insert the installation disk into the problematic computer.
+4. Put the disk into the computer that’s having problems.

-5. Run the setup.exe from the drive.
-If you can’t access Windows Explorer, run it from Task Manager by pressing Win+R keys, then type taskmgr.
-Click File > Run new task, and browse to the setup.exe.
+5. Open the setup.exe from the drive.
+If you can’t get to Windows Explorer, use the Task Manager by hitting Win+R, type taskmgr, then go to File > Run new task, and find the setup.exe

-6. In the setup, select “Upgrade this PC now,” and deselect “Check for new updates” when prompted.Windows 10 Upgrade this PC now
+6. In the setup, pick “Upgrade this PC now,” and uncheck “Check for new updates” when asked.Windows 10 Upgrade this PC now

-Restart your computer and check if the error is resolved.
+Restart your computer and see if the error is gone.

 Fix using Registry Editor (For Windows Server shared items access)

-If the error occurs when accessing shared items on a Windows server, follow these steps to increase the IRPStackSize registry value:
+If you get this error while trying to access shared items on a Windows server, try increasing the IRPStackSize registry value:

-3. If the IRPStackSize entry is not found in the subkey, create it by right-clicking anywhere in the right pane.
-Select New, then DWORD (32-bit) value.
-Name it IRPStackSize.
+3. If there’s no IRPStackSize entry, make one by right-clicking in the right pane, selecting New, then DWORD (32-bit) value, and name it IRPStackSize.

 Nyau Wai Hoe